nathanb/sandbox-ts-monorepo/README.md

 All relative path module imports must include extensions.

 For Node projects, all files must use the `.mjs|.cjs` extension to indicate CommonJS or ESM.
 With Typescript layered into this, that makes file extensions on disk: `mts|.cts` respecively, and when you import, use the extension generated in the output: i.e. (relative import: `import from './module.mjs'` (imports `./module.mts`), or Package imports: `import from '@scope/package/Module'`).
-We exclude extensions for package imports because `package.json` exports handles the mapping extension for us.
+We exclude extensions for package imports because `package.json` `exports: {...}` handles the mapping extension for us.

 For browser projects, I'm simply using `.ts/.tsx`.
 But it also means that within a package, all imports must resolve using file extensions like: `import from './relative.js'` (imports `./relative.ts`).
-And Package imports: `import from '@potatoes/lib-ui/Thing'
+And Package imports: `import from '@potatoes/lib-ui/Thing'`

 ## Code splitting & Tree shaking